 In 2019, he was sued by comic artist (and a figure of the ComicsGate movement) Richard Meyer after a major publication cancelled their print of his crowdfunded graphic novel Jawbreakers, claiming that Waid got in contact with the company to defame and slander him enough so to convince them to drop the book.
 Waid refuted the accusations and set up a crowdfunding campaign to help with the legal expenses.
 Eventually, the lawsuit was dropped with both sides agreeing to sign NDAs.

 Works by Mark Waid with their own trope pages include:

 - Boom!
 Studios

 - Shazam!
 (2023)

 Mark Waid's works contain examples of the following tropes:

-- Awesomeness by Analysis: Waid's current writing assignments for Marvel both have shades of this: it's kind of built in for Daredevil, but Waid also makes it work for Bruce Banner.
+- Awesomeness by Analysis: It's kind of built in for Daredevil, but Waid also makes it work for The Incredible Hulk.

 - Reconstruction: Most notably on Daredevil.

 - Sliding Scale of Idealism Versus Cynicism: His work tends to be idealistic, though he's also done cynical work.

 - Snowclone: Waid appears to have a particular dislike for these.
 His pitch for writing Fantastic Four contained a specific promise to never write a story titled "I Sing the Body Elastic" (from "I Sing the Body Electric").